 Even in the summer the UK waters can be chilly enough to need a warm flask of drink to warm your core at the end of an outdoor swim.
 We recommend a stainless steel double walled one for durability and they keep your drink hot for over 5 hours.
-We love the Qwetch flask which includes removable filters to make a proper cup of loose leaf tea tea.
-The drink can be drunk straight from the flask, saving you pouring your hot drink into a cup with shaky hands.
+We love the Hydro Flask with a leakproof sip lid.

 Something to stand on

 Something to stand on to get changed is a good idea as the ground can often be wet during autumn and winter.
-It could be as simple as an old camping mat cut into a small square, or an all in one solution such as the Swim Feral Turtleback bag, which includes a luxurious insulated changing mat for you to stand on.
+It could be as simple as an old camping mat cut into a small square, an upcycled neoprene mat, or an all in one solution such as the Swim Feral Turtleback bag, which includes a luxurious insulated changing mat for you to stand on.